Home > Experiences Dalyrada’s Suicide Near-Death Experience

 1. Transformation After Suicide-Related NDEs

-Many report feeling more connected to others and more compassionate toward themselves.
+Many report feeling more connected to others and more love toward themselves.
 The emotional pain and hopelessness that drove the suicide attempt may still exist, but the NDE often provides a sense of perspective and purpose that helps individuals cope with these feelings in a healthier way.
 Some individuals find that their NDE fosters a deeper engagement with spirituality or faith, regardless of their prior beliefs, while others develop a broader sense of interconnectedness with the world.

 2. Dalyrada’s Suicide NDE